-The First LOD has ultimate ownership for risk and controls and delivering good conduct outcomes.
+The First LOD has ultimate ownership for risk and controls including read across assessments of identified issues, events and near misses and delivery of good conduct outcomes.
 The First LOD includes four key roles: Risk Owners, Control Owners, Business Service Owners and Chief Control Officers.